buzz7290/IHMC-ObjectDetection/README.md

 - download socket folder in the repository
 - open it up using Eclipse or IntelliJ.
-- type in local host ip and the same port value.
+- type in local host ip and the same port.

 <p align="center">
   <img src="doc/socketscreenshot.png">